-The Live Music Office staff are Director John Wardle and Live and Local Program Manager Lucy Joseph, who provide support to the music industry and government to develop the live music industry in Australia.
+The Live Music Office staff are Policy Director John Wardle and Live and Local Program Manager Lucy Joseph.

-John Wardle has a long history of supporting live music policy across the three tiers of government and is a working musician and music teacher.
+John Wardle has a background in live music policy across the three tiers of government, is a working musician and has also been a music teacher previously for many years.